gordonbanderson/docker-dev-environment/README.md

 docker-compose logs api-app --follow
 ```

-If all hope is lost, you can rebuilding the containers:
+If all hope is lost, you can rebuild the containers:

 ```
 # Stop and delete containers